edf-hpc/clara/docs/source/clara-slurm.md

     clara slurm <cmd> <subject> [<op>] [<spec>...]

         Simplified interface for scontrol.
         Not all the <op> options are compatible with any <cmd> option but clara will warn you of not allowed combinations.

 # EXAMPLES

-TODO
+Put the nodes node[3-6] down

+    clara slurm down node[3-6]

 # SEE ALSO